jonjhiggins/jon-higgins/src/data/work/land-rover-visual-identity-refresh.md

 Also, there were visual inconsistencies through out the site which broke VI/brand guidelines.

 ## The solution
 As part of the Land Rover Agile team I collaborated with other developers and designers to implement the new VI.
+This included new colour palettes, fonts and grids.
 We worked hard on visual consistency, particularly on grids and typography, with minute attention to detail.

 My colleague [Pete Williams](http://www.petewritescode.com) and I re-worked the SASS codebase to make it more modular and documented the new VI guidelines for future maintainability.